MicrosoftDocs/visualstudio-docs/subscriptions/migrate-subscriptions.md

 description:  This article describes how admins can migrate assigned subscriptions from one agreement to another.
 ---

-# How to migrate subscriptions from one agreement to another
+# Migrate subscriptions from one agreement to another
 If you have Visual Studio subscriptions assigned to subscribers as part of one agreement and your company purchases a new agreement, you might need to migrate subscribers from the current agreement to the new one.
 This article explains how to move your assigned subscriptions to the new agreement.

 When you move your subscribers to the new agreement, here's what happens: